Sunset Arch

 Best Time of Day to Shoot

-This is called Sunset Arch because it GLOWS as the sun is just about to set.
-IMPORTANT: The sun will drop behind the mountains to the west about 30 minutes before the stated time, so be set up and ready to shoot about 45 minutes before sunset.
+This location is known as Sunset Arch because it radiates a beautiful glow as the sun approaches the horizon.
+It’s important to note that the sun will dip behind the mountains to the west approximately 30 minutes before the scheduled sunset time.
+Therefore, it's best to set up and be ready to take photos about 45 minutes prior to sunset.

 The above image was taken at 7:18 pm on a day when the stated sunset was 7:54 pm.